jakubaugustin/KB-BD-course/1_maven_basics/README.md

 ```
 Define value for property 'version' 1.0-SNAPSHOT:
 ```
-Let`s name our version.
+Name our version.
 Default is OK so hit enter
 ```
 Define value for property 'package' cz.kb.bd:
 ```